dorianbaranes/LSTM_prediction_stock_market/README.md

-# NASDAQ 100 LSTM Model
+# Predict the stock market using LSTM

 This project implements an LSTM (Long Short-Term Memory) model for predicting the future trends of the NASDAQ 100 index.
-The model is trained using different combinations of hyperparameters to find the best configuration for accurate predictions.
+The model is trained using various combinations of hyperparameters to determine the optimal configuration for accurate predictions.
+<br /><br />
 ![Image Description](images/nasdaq100_pred_v2.png)

+Note that you can utilize this code to forecast the trends of any stocks or other financial products.

 ## What is LSTM ?